codegreencreative/Infusionsoft-SDK-Laravel4/README.md

 });
 ```

-Using this second method is beneficial if you plan to use the api transaction time logging feature (coming soon) without needing to modify your code.
+Using this second method is beneficial if you plan to use the API transaction time logging feature (coming soon) without needing to modify your code in the future.
 As of now Infusionsoft::execWithLog() just runs the requested method without any logging.